-For this upcoming winter, my family took the approach of purchasing a season pass.
-We ski a lot and the numbers shows us that it should save us money.
-But, even if you aren’t skiing every weekend, you can still find some great ski lift ticket discounts.
+For this upcoming winter, my family took the approach of purchasing a season pass as it was cheaper for us overall.
+We ski a lot and the numbers show us that it should save us money.
+For us, it was the best ski deal out there.
+For those that aren’t skiing every weekend, you can still find some great ski lift ticket discounts.
 There are even some opportunities to ski for free!

 8 Ski Lift Ticket Discounts